Since the project is a database, the content automatically related to the model itself.

 - Activate the plot layout.

-- Place the drawing on Sheet.
+- Place the cropped area on sheet.

 The Plot Layout is a dynamic drawing, so a change to the original drawing can be displayed on the layout.
 To do this, click with right button on the relevant and click on Refresh this command.